 When I started with my writing eloquence challenge, I put a goal of a minimum 300-word text every working day.
 So far, I have missed writing once or twice and on a couple of days, I felt extra wordy, and two texts came out under my fingers.

-I guess I never fully understood how difficult it is to write every day in a consistent manner.
+I guess I never fully understood how difficult it is to write every day consistently.
 It is not due to a lack of ideas, just the opposite.
 It is the structuring of my rumblings and putting them into something resembling a coherent chain of thought.

-It all boils down to the coming up with a topic, formulating a thought and laying out in an original manner.
+It all boils down to the coming up with a topic, formulating a thought and laying out originally.
 Original in the sense of not repeating yourself with vocabulary or thoughts used in previous texts.
 And that last part seems to be the most difficult one.

 Human beings possess eloquence based on how much they have read, heard or learned.
 In that sense, it is fair to say that eloquence is somewhat limited and not an endless well to drink from.
 Or at least, I seem to be falling within this framework.